louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Receivers regularly send MP_ACK frames back to the source on their unicast path.
 Receivers MUST NOT send MP_ACK on the flexicast flow since this path is unidirectional.
 A Flexicast QUIC source receiving an MP_ACK from a receiver on the flexicast flow MUST close the connection with this receiver with an error of type FC_PROTOCOL_VIOLATION.
-The MP_ACK frames sent by the receivers on their unicast path include the `space_id` field to refer to the flexicast flow.
+The MP_ACK frames sent by the receivers on their unicast path include the `path_id` field to refer to the flexicast flow.

-_TODO: OB, space_id est pas clair, il s'agit du path_id ?
-Si oui, on doit le mapper sur flexicast flow_id

 A major change between {{RFC9002}}, and to some extent {{MULTIPATH-QUIC}} is that a Flexicast QUIC source receives acknowledgments from multiple receivers for the same data.